AlexRex/wokup/README.md

-# World Cup Live Scoreboard
+# WOKUP - World Cup Live Scoreboard

 Simple electron + react app to show live scoreboards and stats of the world cup matches.